 New regional rounds take place in Auckland, Islamabad, Osh, Pavlodar, Moscow, Amsterdam, Kyushu, Bangalore, Muscat, New York, San Jose, Edmonton, Winnipeg, and Qingdao.

-3450 scholars take part in the Bangkok Global Round, where Daniel and Burch ride into opening ceremonies on a tuk-tuk; an additional 500 participate in Prague.
+3450 scholars take part in the Bangkok Global Round, where Daniel rides into opening ceremonies on a tuk-tuk and Chauncey makes his debut on the global round stage team; an additional 500 participate in Prague.

 Worldwide, 12,650 scholars attend nearly 100 regional rounds.

 New regional rounds take place in Colombo, Dar es Salaam, Darwin, Adelaide, Bishkek, Athens, Almaty, Calgary, Durban, Elverum, Vancouver, Kampala, Suzhou, Kanpur, Shenzhen, Lahore,Sarajevo, Lusaka, Rio de Janeiro, Montreal, Victoria, and Yangon.